Jhuertas15/Github-mimic-robot/README.md

 3. Obstacle Detection
 Using the values from the distance sensors, the robot determines if there are any nearby obstacles in its path or on its sides.
 For example:
 The side distance sensors are used to detect if the spaces to the sides are clear for a safe turn.
+The front sensor is used to detect how far the wall is from the robot and when is the right time to turn.

-4. Color Interpretation
+5. Color Interpretation
 The color sensor allows the robot to interpret signals in its environment.
 For example, if the robot detects a red or green object in the front, it might interpret this as a signal to turn right or left.

-5. Decision Making
+6. Decision Making
 Based on the readings from the distance and color sensors, the robot decides on the action to take.
 A simple algorithm might be:

 If the front distance sensor detects a nearby obstacle, check the side sensors.
 If the right side is clear, turn right.
 If the left side is clear, turn left.
 If a specific color is detected in the front, execute the associated action (e.g., turn or stop).

 6. Movement
 The decisions made are translated into commands for the motors.
 If the robot decides to move forward, the propulsion motor is activated to move the robot forward.
 If it needs to turn, the steering motor adjusts the robot's orientation in the desired direction.